-5. Recreation, Parks and Open Spaces Master Plan
+5. Recreation, Parks and Open Spaces Master Plan 2009 (under review)

-The Recreation, Parks and Open Spaces Master Plan, May 2009, presents a long term view and strategic plan for recreation and parks planning in the County.
+The Recreation, Parks and Open Spaces Master Plan (May 2009) is currently being reviewed.
+The current Plan, presents a long term view and strategic plan for recreation and parks planning in the County.
 The goals of the plan describe that the County should: provide a greater diversity of leisure opportunities; optimize its supply of municipal reserve lands; and, sustainably manage environmentally sensitive areas.
 The new ASP meets the intent of these goals by: identifying lands for trails and parks, working to retain the Keephills Community Hall, and identifying environmentally sensitive areas and encouraging their protection through environmental reserve designations or other means.
 The Plan is currently being updated by the County.
 Updates to the ASP shall consider the new Master Plan in future planning.

-6. Fire Services Master Plan
+6. Fire Services Master Plan 2009 (under review)